codeigniter4/shield/docs/addons/jwt.md

 ### Set the Default Claims

+> **Note**
+> A payload contains the actual data being transmitted, such as user ID, role,
+> or expiration time.
+Items in a payload is called *claims*.

-Set the payload items by default to the property `$defaultClaims`.
+Set the default payload items to the property `$defaultClaims`.

 E.g.:
 ```php